SinghTanisha16/flutter-neumorphic/README.md

 # flutter-neomorphic

+Nomorphism is about the minimalist design giving it a realistic touch.

-This repo contains some basic shapes with shadows added to them in neomorphic style
+This repository contains some basic shapes and widgets in neomorrphism.

+## Contributors:
+* Tanisha Singh